bluz71/bluz71.github.io/_posts/2017-06-28-current-treats-future-wants-of-neovim.md

 clipboard provider.
 Such an encryption provider could be [GPG](https://gnupg.org/).
 Something like the [vim-gnupg](https://github.com/jamessan/vim-gnupg) plugin, but built into Neovim, is what I would like.
-I still use Vim's `blowfish2` feature, in preference to *vim-gnupg*, since I'm not sure of the long-term viability of that plugin.

 Improved *relativenumber* scroll performance
 --------------------------------------------